 Students at any age generally tend to form a close group of friends, but there generally seems to be one or two of them who get left out of all the groups.
 They might be the shy children, or they could be the ones who look different.
 Sometimes the students who are left out the most tend to be the most intelligent ones, and they are shunned due to their ability to make perfect grades.
 Leaving some students out of groups is a form of bullying that is often neglected as an important subject, but it needs to be explored when teaching anti-bullying KS2 Powerpoints during assemblies.

-Students in primary school are normally concerned with their own feelings, so teaching them about how their behavior affects others is important to help them socialize correctly.
+Students in primary school are normally concerned with their own feelings, so teaching them about how their behaviour affects others is important to help them socialize correctly.
 Primary School Powerpoints has presentations to help them learn how leaving some of their peers out of their group can be an act of bullying, and it can make the student who is the subject feel bad about themselves as well as the group.
 The consequences of their actions are hurtful, so giving them a visual presentation while they hear about the consequences of their actions can be a good way to help them understand why they should stop isolating others.

 Bullying has become one of the most devastating actions of students and adults in the modern world, so teaching students about it has become an effort to make society a better place for everyone.
-Talks, group activities and even slide shows are a good way to help combat this negative behavior, and help students realize their actions have a negative impact on the world around them.
-They can be taught to modify their behavior towards others, and they can be shown that it can make their life better when they accept people into their group and cherish the differences between them.
+Talks, group activities and even slide shows are a good way to help combat this negative behaviour, and help students realize their actions have a negative impact on the world around them.
+They can be taught to modify their behaviour towards others, and they can be shown that it can make their life better when they accept people into their group and cherish the differences between them.